appleseedlab/superc/README.md

 ## Running the SuperC desugarer

-    java xtc.lang.cpp.SugarC -silent file_to_desugarer.c > desugared_file.c
+    java xtc.lang.cpp.SugarC file_to_desugarer.c > desugared_file.c

 ## Testing SuperC's parser

-Configure SuperC to do parsing only.
+### Requirements

+- A python 2 interpreter for some tests
+- Setting `SUPERC_SCRATCH=~/tmp/superc` to some existing directory for holding temp files.

+### Running the tests

 From the root of the source tree, run

     make check-cpp  # run SuperC tests